Minestom/minestom.net/docs/feature/commands.md

 }, Integer("number"));
 ```

 The data will be created and returned every time the syntax is called.
-It can then be retrieved from the `CommandResult`. `CommandManager#executeServerCommand(String)` allows you to execute a command as a `ServerSender` (which has the benefit of not printing anything on `CommandSender#sendMessage(String)`, and permit to differentiate this sender from a player or the console).
+It can then be retrieved from the `CommandResult`. `CommandManager#executeServerCommand(String)` allows you to execute a command as a `ServerSender` (which has the benefit of not printing anything on `CommandSender#sendMessage(String)`, and permits you to differentiate this sender from a player or the console).

 ```java
 CommandResult result = MinecraftServer.getCommandManager().executeServerCommand("command 5");